Awesome-Support/Rest-API-Documentation/README.md

-These files comprise v2.wp-api.org.
+These files comprise Awesome Support API documentation.
 The endpoint documentation is programmatically, but manually, generated from the API.

 ## Installation